 TAL will never share your personal data with any Third-Party business organisation that intends to use it for their own purposes, other than as required by law.
 With your consent, TAL may share your personal data with Third-Parties (i.e. parties other than TAL) such as those who assist us in providing the products and services and who perform technical operations, but only in the strictly limited circumstances set out below:

 You have the right to ask TAL to provide you with all the information it stores on you.
+If you wish to access your personal data you can click on “My Account” where you will have the opportunity to update your personal data or preferences.
 You have the right to ask TAL to rectify, block, complete and delete your personal data or to restrict its use.
 You have the right to request additional information about the handling of your personal data.
 You also have the right to object to the processing of your data by TAL in some circumstances and, where we have asked for consent to process your data, to withdraw this consent.